andreasfaerber/vzpbackup/README.md

 --backup-dir=\<Directory> (Default: /store/vzpbackup)

 	Parameter to change the default backup directory.
 Either use the parameter or change the script.
+The temporary files created (The backup tar file for example) will be created in this directory.

+--work-dir=\<Directory> (Default: /store/vzpbackup)

+	Parameter to change the default working directory.
+Either use the parameter or change the script.

+--compact

+	Runs vzctl compact for each container before initiating the backup

 --compress=\<Compression> (Default: no(ne))

 	Allows you to compress the resulting archive file using either bzip2, pigz, gzip or xz to save some disk space.

+	Possible options:

+        --compress=no  - No compression of backup archives --compress=pz  - Compress with pigz (needs to be installed) --compress=bz  - Compress with bzip2 (needs to be installed) --compress=tbz - Compress through tar command with bzip2
+	--compress=gz  - Compress via gzip (needs to be installed) --compress=tgz - Compress through tar command with gzip --compress=xz  - Compress via xz (needs to be installed) --compress=txz - Compress through tar command with xz

 --all